What is Satiety?

 The feeling of fullness or satisfaction is called satiety.

-In this article, we want to share our data-driven insights into satiety from one hundred and forty thousand days of data from forty thousand people who have used Nutrient Optimiser.
+In this article, we want to share our data-driven insights into satiety based on one hundred forty thousand days of data from forty thousand people who have used Nutrient Optimiser.
 This is the same process we guide people through in our Macros Masterclass and Micros Masterclass to achieve greater satiety per calorie over the long term.

 So, strap in, hold on tight, and let’s investigate the ins and outs of satiety!